markstringer-dti/markstringer-dti.github.io/dti.md

 We've needed better ways of thinking about software projects since the 1940's.
 Humans have been writing software for at least 75 years and we're still not very good at it.
 That is because it is very hard.

 I remember listening to an explanation of a "Waterfall" approach to project management.
-Waterfall is the traditional approach to project management that was regarded as the absolute best way of managing projects until very, very recently.
+Waterfall is the traditional approach to project management.
+It was regarded as the absolute best way of managing projects until very recently.
 There was just one problem with it.
 It was hardly ever a success.

 My first job was the mid nineteen nineties.
 I remember thinking "this will never work."
 And I soon saw that it didn't.